ASPP/MemoryBoundComputations/exercises/guidelines.rst

    - Set the number of threads for numexpr to 8 and redo the computation.
 How its speed compares with numba?

+   - Set the expression to evaluate to the transcendental one ( `expr_to_compute = 3`).
+How the speeds change?
+Why do you think numexpr is faster here?

    - Provided this, which do you think is the best scenario for numba?
      Which is the best scenario for numexpr?